 The timing of the proclamation was highly political.
 Lincoln penned his first copy in July 1862, when Union armies were losing one battle after another.
 Seward persuaded Lincoln that emancipation then would look like the "last measure of an exhausted government . . . stretching forth its hands to . . .
 Ethiopia, instead of Ethiopia stretching forth her hands to the government."
 (In the mid-19th century, black Americans were sometimes called Ethiopians.)
 So Lincoln decided to wait for a victory on the battlefield.
 The Battle of Antietam gave him his opportunity.

 On the night of April 14, 1865 when John Wilkes Booth assassinated President Lincoln his actions were part of a coordinated plot to assassinate several high ranking members of the Lincoln administration.
 George Atzerodt was meant to murder Vice President Andrew Johnson, though he backed out at the last minute, while Lewis Powell and his lookout David Herold were sent to assassinate Secretary Seward.
 Seward was at home and bedridden following a recent carriage accident.
 Powell was able to gain entry to the home by saying that he had medicine for the Secretary.
 Once inside the home Powell attacked two of Seward's sons, soldier and nurse Sergeant George Robinson, and knocked Seward's daughter Fanny to the floor before brutally stabbing William H. Seward in the face and throat.

-The attack left Seward with permanent facial scars but he would survive and continue to serve as Secretary of State for the Johnson administration.
-Perhaps his greatest achievement during this time, though it was commonly derided as "Seward's Folly" was helping to negotiate the purchase of Alaska from Russia in 1867.
+The attack left Seward with permanent facial scars, but he survived and continued to serve as Secretary of State in the Johnson administration.
+Perhaps his greatest achievement during this time, though it was commonly derided as "Seward's Folly", was helping to negotiate the purchase of Alaska from Russia in 1867.